 The work, expected to cost Rs 2,000 crore and take a year to complete, will commence after the completion of land acquisition later this month.
 According to Cidco’s planning, the first phase of the Rs 14,500-crore Navi Mumbai airport will be ready by December 2018.

 “Our officials are fine tuning the details with the Indian Institute of Technology,” said V Radha, CIDCO’s joint managing director.
-Sources said bids for the will be issued next week.
+Sources said bids for the pre-development work will be issued next week.

 The work includes reclamation of marsh land, increasing the level of land from 0-2 m to 5 m above mean sea level, flattening of hillocks, diversion of the Ulwe river and relocation of power lines.
 The pre-development work will be funded by Cidco, and the cost will be included in the total project cost.